-Doe s the Audit Committee Secretariat: Yes No N/A 78 Commission papers as necessary to support agenda items?
+Does the Audit Committee Secretariat: Yes No N/A 78 Commission papers as necessary to support agenda items?
 79 Circulate meeting documents to all Committee members, Internal Audit and External Auditors in good time before each meeting, to allow members time to study and understand the information e.g. at least one week before the meeting?
 80 Arrange for Executives/senior management to be available as necessary to discuss specific agenda items with the Audit Committee during meetings?
 81 Keep records of meetings and minutes after they have been approved by the Audit Chair and circulate them to Committee members, Head of Internal Audit, External Auditors, Board, and the Accounting Officer on a timely basis e.g. within one week of the meeting?
 82 Ask for confirmation that the minutes are a true and fair representation of a summary of the business taken by the Audit Committee?
 83 Ensure that the minutes clearly state all agreed actions, the responsible owner, when they will be done by and any advice given from any stakeholders?

-Doe s the Audit Committee Secretariat: (continued) Yes No N/A 84 ure action points are being taken forward between tings?
-85 port the Chair in the preparation of Audit Committee reports e Board?
+Doe s the Yes No N/A 84 Ensure action points are being taken forward between meetings?
+85 Support the Chair in the preparation of Audit Committee reports to the Board?
 86 Arra nge the Chair's bilateral meetings with: a. the Accounting Officer, the Head of Internal Audit, Director of the External Auditors; b. the Chair of the Board of sponsored NDPBs.
-87 relev o the Chair and members in touch with developments and rant background information about developments in the nisation?
-88 tain a record of when members' terms of appointment are for renewal or termination?
+87 Keep the Chair and members in touch with developments and relevant background information about developments in the organisation?
+88 Maintain a record of when members' terms of appointment are due for renewal or termination?
 89 re that appropriate appointment processes are initiated n required?

-26

-Section III The Audit Committee self-assessment checklist

-Additional Comments:

-Additional Comments.

-Conclusions

-Do we meet Good Practice: Support for the Committee - Does the Committee receive appropriate support

-from its secretariat?
+Do we meet Good Practice: Support for the Committee - Does the Committee receive appropriate support from its secretariat?

-What do we need to do to enhance the Audit Committee?

-Where we have carried out the self-assessment before, the audit committee has improved its performance against:

-1 none of the good practice questions.
+- 1 none of the good practice questions.

-$\hfill \square$ some of the good practice questions.
+- 2 some of the good practice questions.

-$\hfill \square$ most, if not all of the good practice questions.
+- 3 most, if not all of the good practice questions.

+2015-12-09 Audit and Governance Committee Meeting Papers Page 163 of 197